lukasNo1/opi/README.md

     # only write that cc if you can get this value or above in premium
     'minYield': 3.00,

-    # prevent paying for rollups (OVERWRITES minGapToATM, minStrike and minYield if ITM!!!)
+    # prevent paying for rollups (CAN IGNORE minGapToATM, minStrike and minYield if ITM!!!)
     'rollWithoutDebit': True,

     # None, email ### what should happen if the bot can't find a cc with the given configuration to write